passive-radio/find-peaks/README.md

-# find-peaks
+# iFindPeaks
-This repository focuses on finding peaks. findPeaks can find optional number of peaks and return x,y of each peaks from variety of spectrum data.
+This project focuses on finding peaks. iFindPeaks can find optional number of peaks and return x,y of each peaks from the variety of spectrum data.

 ### [spectrum data format should be like]